dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

   The `ToolbarItem.IconImageSource` property sets the icon to display on the button.
 The icon can be any image resource defined by the project, however, in this example, a `FontImage` is used.
 A `FontImage` can use a single glyph from a font as an image.

-- The `CollectionView` control displays a collection of items, and in this case, is bound to the model's `Notes` property.
+- The <xref:Microsoft.Maui.Controls.CollectionView> control displays a collection of items, and in this case, is bound to the model's `Notes` property.
 The way each item is presented by the collection view is set through the  `CollectionView.ItemsLayout` and `CollectionView.ItemTemplate` properties.

   For each item in the collection, the `CollectionView.ItemTemplate` generates the declared XAML.
 The `BindingContext` of that XAML becomes the collection item itself, in this case, each individual note.
 The template for the note uses two labels, which are bound to the note's `Text` and `Date` properties.

-- The `CollectionView` handles the `SelectionChanged` event, which is raised when an item in the collection view is selected.
+- The <xref:Microsoft.Maui.Controls.CollectionView> handles the `SelectionChanged` event, which is raised when an item in the collection view is selected.

 The code-behind for the view needs to be written to load the notes and handle the events.